sadhityadimas/Mobile-Phone-Price-Range-Prediction/README.md

 ![](/images/all_hist.png)

 * the 0 and 1 means the data has no distribution because it is in bolean value
-* the rest data shows no outliers eventhough none has gaussion distribution
+* the rest of the data shows no outliers eventhough none has gaussion distribution

 ![](/images/all_boxplot.png)